Majixed/vim-dotfiles/README.rst

 Cloning
 #######

-First, clone this repository into your home directory:
+Clone this repository into your home directory with:

 .. code:: sh